-The first deadline for electronic submission of injury and illness records to OSHA is December 1, 2017.
+The first deadline for electronic submission of injury and illness records to OSHA has now been extended from December 1 to December 15.
 Reporting requirements will vary depending on business size and type of operation.

 Reporting requirements based on employee count:

 |300 Form||300A Form||301 Form|

 *Only certain industries within the 20 – 249 employee range are required to submit the 300A Form.

 300 Form: Log of Work-Related Injuries and Illnesses